danielenapo/Sentence-reordering-with-Transformers/README.md

 # Sentence Reordering using Transformer networks
 This task was the subject of my Deep Learning's exam of 02/06/23 of the Master's degree course in Artificial Intelligence of the University of Bologna.<br>
-The purpose of this project is to take in input a sequence of words corresponding to a random permutation of a given english sentence, and reconstruct the original sentence. <br>
+The purpose of this project is to take in input a sequence of words corresponding to a random permutation of a given english sentence, and reconstruct the original sentence.

 In this work, I propose a Transformer model for the task of sentence shuffling, which can generate shuffled sentences that preserve the meaning and grammaticality of the original sentences.
 I compare the performance of the proposed Transformer model with other alternative methods that use Seq2Seq models or positional vectors.

 ## Dataset